Army Ranger Wing: Somalia

 The ARW's first deployment overseas was in Somalia in 1993 as part of UNOSOM II where a number of teams joined the United States-led peacekeeping coalition tasked with imposing a ceasefire in the Baidoa region.
-Over 100 Irish troops took part in the mission, during which the ARW wore US military uniforms to blend in with American troops.
+Over 100 Irish troops took part in the mission.

 On one regular return journey, from protecting a food convoy/supply run to Mogadishu, Irish and Indian UN troops were ambushed by insurgents.
 Following an intense firefight, there were more than 10 enemies killed with no Irish or Indian fatalities reported.
 Following this, the Irish contingent was supplied with armoured vehicles as they had previously been relying on soft-skinned vehicles mounted with heavy calibre machine guns.

 East Timor

 In October 1999, No 1 IRCON (Irish Contingent), an ARW platoon of 30 Rangers deployed to East Timor as part of the International Force for East Timor (INTERFET) to restore peace and security following the independence referendum in August.
 The Australian-led mission had begun nearly a month earlier with an allied special forces coalition of Australian Special Air Service, New Zealand Special Air Service and British Special Boat Service (SBS) armed Response Force.

 No 1 IRCON was embedded in the reconnaissance company in the 1st Battalion, Royal New Zealand Regiment (1 RNZIR) Battalion Group together with an infantry company from the Canadian 3rd Battalion, Royal 22 Regiment bringing the battalion to full strength.
-The Battalion Group based in Suai was responsible for securing the south-west of the country from pro-Indonesian militia and Indonesian military (TNI) that included a long section of the border between East and Indonesian controlled West Timor.
+The Battalion Group based in Suai was responsible for securing the south-west of the country from pro-Indonesia militias and Indonesian soldiers that included a long section of the border between East and Indonesian controlled West Timor.

 No 1 IRCON completed a four-month deployment followed by No 2 IRCON.
 In February 2000, INTERFET handed over command of military operations to the United Nations Transitional Administration in East Timor (UNTAET).
 No 2 IRCON completed its four-month deployment in June 2000 with subsequent rotations from infantry platoons.
 The Battalion Group had several contacts (firefights) and a number of incidents with threat forces sustaining no casualties.